-Stage 3 of the Towpath Trail Extension will run 1.9 miles from the Northern entrance of Steelyard Commons to Literary Ave.
+Stage 3 of the Towpath Trail Extension runs 1.9 miles from the Northern entrance of Steelyard Commons to Literary Ave.

-This stage will provide an important link between the populous Cleveland neighborhood Tremont, the employment and retail center Steelyard Commons and the public outdoor recreation area Clark Fields.
+This stage provides an important link between the populous Cleveland neighborhood Tremont, the employment and retail center Steelyard Commons, and the public outdoor recreation area Clark Fields.

-Stage 3 will run along the eastern border of Tremont, one of Cleveland’s signature neighborhoods known both for its history and present-day vibrancy.
+Stage 3 runs along the eastern border of Tremont, one of Cleveland’s signature neighborhoods known both for its history and present-day vibrancy.
 It is home to many of the city’s finest restaurants – Fahrenheit, Parallax and Sokolowski’s University Inn to name a few – as well as some of Cleveland’s coolest nightspots.
 From Edison’s famous pizza and beer selection to Barrio’s innovative build-your-own-taco menu, there’s something for everyone in Tremont.
-And soon there will be the Towpath.
+And now there is the Towpath.

 Greenspace & Green Infrastructure

-Stage 3 of the Towpath will provide a buffer of greenspace between the residential areas of Tremont and the industrial areas found in the valley.
-The industrial heritage of the neighborhood will be honored through interpretive exhibits and observation decks.
+Stage 3 of the Towpath provides a buffer of greenspace between the residential areas of Tremont and the industrial areas found in the valley.
+The industrial heritage of the neighborhood is honored through interpretive exhibits and observation decks.

-Stage 3 will include three wetlands and bioswales, removing stormwater from the combined sewer system, treating stormwater drainage and reducing run off pollution to the Cuyahoga River.
+Stage 3 includes three wetlands and bioswales, removing stormwater from the combined sewer system, treating stormwater drainage and reducing run off pollution to the Cuyahoga River.